 Give them time to relax!

 Parents helping with homework focus on the academic life of students to a great length.
 You may also be an aware parent, but are you a doting mother or father as well?
 If you think you are lacking somewhere then let you and your kid relax.
 Don’t let yourself move towards helicopter parenting at all.
 It can bring completely negative results.
 Play with your child, tell him that assignments can be solved in a hassle-free way.
-Ask whether he needs help with homework or not.
+Ask whether he needs help or not.
 By doing such things, you can be a real support to your kid.

 Don’t let them take the stress!